dhellmann/pymotw-3/source/zipimport/index.rst

 	zipimport_example.zip/example_package/__init__.pyc
-	b'This file represents sample data which could be embedded in th e ZIP\narchive.
-You could include a configuration file, images, or any other\nsort of noncode data.\n'
+	b'This file represents sample data which could be embedded in th e\nZIP archive.
+You could include a configuration file, images, or\nany other sort of noncode data.\n'

 .. {{{end}}}